WARP-LAB/nextcloud-settings-for-programmers/README.md

 * Build side products
 * OS cache, hidden files

+### What should be left, but is not

+A good example in case of programming is leaving out `*.obj` file sync.
+But we cannot, as extension is same as *Wavefront OBJ File* that we want to sync.

 ### Built in patterns static

 These patterns are *Nextcloud* specific, they are static hardcoded, defined outside `sync-exclude.lst`.